seed-rs/seed-rs.org/crate/guides/0.6.0/view.md

 }
 ```

-For boolean attributes that are handled by presense or absense, like `disabled`, `checked`,
+For boolean attributes that are handled by presence or absence, like `disabled`, `checked`,
 `autofocus` etc, use
 [.as_at_value](https://docs.rs/seed/0.6.0/seed/virtual_dom/values/trait.AsAtValue.html#tymethod.as_at_value):
  `input![ attrs!{At::Disabled => false.as_at_value() ]`: